 What Is a Hit-and-Run Accident?

 In Michigan, it is illegal to leave the scene of an accident involving injury, death, or property damage.
 A driver who flees may face criminal charges, fines, and even jail time.
-However, many at-fault drivers are never caught, leaving victims wondering how they will recover compensation for medical bills, lost wages, and vehicle damage.
+However, many at-fault drivers are never identified, leaving victims unsure how they will recover compensation for medical bills, lost wages, and vehicle damage.

-Even if the driver is never found, you may still be eligible for compensation under Michigan’s No-Fault insurance and uninsured motorist (UM) coverage.
+Even if the driver is never found, you may still be eligible for compensation through Michigan’s No-Fault insurance system and, in some cases, uninsured motorist coverage.

 Common Reasons Drivers Flee the Scene